MoSalem149/feedback-app/README.md

 # Feedback App

 This is a feedback collection application built using React.js.
 Users can submit their feedback, rate their experience, and view an aggregate of the feedback provided by others.
 This project showcases component-based architecture, state management, and API simulation.
+And the users can edit or delete their feedback.

 ## Screens